apcountryman/microlibrary/docs/register.md

 ## Register

-The `::microlibrary::Register` class is used to declare a microcontroller register.
+The `::microlibrary::Register` class is used to declare a memory-mapped register.
+`::microlibrary::Register` is an alias for the `::microlibrary::Testing::Automated::Mock_Register` when `MICROLIBRARY_TARGET` is `DEVELOPMENT_ENVIRONMENT`.
 Register access is restricted to the following operations:
 - Conversion to the register's underlying integer type (reading the register)
 - Assignment